haksorus/mobilenetv2-cars-classification/README.md

 * Speed & lightweight

-Thus, the classifier based on Mobile Net V2 was chosen because of its small number of parameters, small size and the ability to recognize almost real-time based on mobile devices.
+Thus, the classifier based on MobileNetV2 was chosen because of its small number of parameters, small size and the ability to recognize almost real-time based on mobile devices.

 <img src="https://user-images.githubusercontent.com/69139386/178808525-61f546ac-6747-469e-8596-537e1b31ea04.png" width="500">